This year marks a milestone for P&G Pride – both inside and outside P&G.

 It was a year to celebrate the progress we’ve made, and reflect on what still needs to be done.

-As a Company, we see Pride as an extension of our commitment to inclusion: We See Equal.
+As a Company, we see World Pride 2019 as an extension of our commitment to inclusion: We See Equal.
 This means we strive to ensure our employees feel included and valued.
 As the world’s largest advertiser, we’re also on a mission to use our voice to start important conversations that drive equality.

 Throughout the month of June, we used our voice to tackle bias, spark conversations and change mindsets.